centreon/centreon-clapi/doc/user/objects/broker_cfg.rst

 retry_interval                 Retry interval                                               Time in seconds to wait between each connection attempt.     -

+category                       Filter category                                              Category filter for flux in input                            -

 ca_certificate                 Trusted CA's certificate                                     Trusted CA's certificate.                                    -

 host                           Host to connect to                                           IP address or hostname of the host to connect to
                                                                                             (leave blank for listening mode).                            -

+one_peer_retention_mode        One peer retention                                           This allows the retention to work even                       -
+                                                                                            if the socket is listening

 port                           Connection port                                              Port to listen on (empty host) or to connect to
                                                                                             (with host filled).                                          -